The Word of Life

 5 Everyone who believes that Jesus is the Christ has been fathered by God; and everyone who loves the Father1 who begot, also loves the child begotten2 by him.
 2 This is how we know that we love the children of God: when we love God and keep his commandments.
 3 For this is true love for God,3 that we keep his commands; and his commands are not burdensome.
 4 For all who have been fathered by God overcome the world.
 And this is the victory that has overcome the world: our faith.
 5 Who then can overcome4 the world, except he who believes that Jesus is the Son of God?

 The Manifold Testimony of God

 6 He5 is the one who came through water and through blood—Jesus Christ.
 He did not come by the water alone, but by the water and the blood.
 And the Spirit is the one who so testifies, because the Spirit is the truth.
 7 For there are three that testify: 8 the Spirit, the water, and the blood.
-And the three testify as one.2 9 If we receive the testimony of men, the testimony of God is greater; for the testimony of God is this: that He himself has testified concerning His Son.
-10 He who believes in the Son of God has the testimony within himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given concerning His Son.
+And the three testify as one.6 9 If we receive the testimony of men, the testimony of God is greater.
+For this is the testimony of God: that he himself has testified about his Son.
+10 He who believes in the Son of God has the testimony within himself.
+But he who does not believe God has made him a liar, because he has not believed the testimony God has given concerning his Son.
 11 And this is the testimony: that God has given us eternal life, and this life is in his Son.
 12 He who has the Son has that7 life; but he who does not have the Son of God does not have that life.

 13 I have written these things to you who believe in the name of the Son of God, so that you may know you have eternal life.
-14 And this is the confidence we have towards Him, that if we ask anything according to His will, we also know that we have the requests we have made4 of Him.
-15 And if we know that He hears us concerning whatever we ask, we know that we have the petitions we have asked of Him.
+14 And this is the confidence we have towards him: If we ask anything that accords with his will, he hears us.
+15 And if we know he hears us in whatever we ask, we also know we have the requests we have made of him.